Regularity and energy of hyperbolic boundary value problems on non-timelike hypersurfaces with lower order terms: Introduction

 \subsection{Main results}

 In this work we establish $H^1$ regularity and energy estimates for the solution of \eqref{eq:1-HR21}-\eqref{eq:1con-HR21} on any non-timelike hypersurfaces.
-The energy is estimated not directly on the value of the energy itself, but on the \emph{difference} between the energy on the hypersurface and the energy at time $t = 0$.
-The estimate of the difference is sharper than the estimate of the value of the energy itself, see Theorem \ref{thm:1H1-HR21} and the succeeding discussion below for details.
+The energy is estimated not directly on the value of the energy itself, but on the \emph{difference between square roots of the energies} on the hypersurface and the energy at time $t = 0$.
+The estimate of the difference is sharper than the estimate of the value of the energy itself, see Theorem \ref{thm:1H1-HR21} and the discussion afterwards for details.

 To state the main results, we introduce several notations.
-We define the energy $\mathcal E(u; \Gamma_S)$ of $u$ on $\Gamma_S$ whenever the following expression can be well-defined:
+We define the energy $\mathcal E(u; \Gamma_S)$ of $u$ on $\Gamma_S$ whenever the following expression can be well-defined: { } When $S(x) = \text{constant}$, \eqref{eq:en-HR21} coincides with the classical energy definition.
+We simplify the energy at time $t=0$ as $\mathcal E(u,0)$,

-When $S(x) = \text{constant}$, \eqref{eq:en-HR21} coincides with the classical energy definition.
 The first result involves \eqref{eq:1-HR21} underneath $\Gamma_S$, so let us introduce the following notations (see Fig.~\ref{fig:geo-HR21}):

 Note that when $\tau \leq T_1$, $\Gamma_{S,\tau} = \Gamma_S$.
 And when $\Gamma_S$ is not horizontal, $Q_0$ and $\Sigma_0$ will be strict subsets of $Q$ and $\Sigma$, respectively.